platformsh/platformsh-docs/src/development/access-site.md

 platform url
 ```

+Generally there will be two URLs created per route in your `routes.yaml` file: One HTTPS and one HTTP route that just redirects to HTTPS.
+If you are using the `{all}` placeholder in your `routes.yaml` file then there will be more, depending on how many domains you have configured in your project.

 ## Accessing the application with SSH

 Most interactions with Platform.sh require SSH key authentication, and you will need to [set up your SSH keys](/development/ssh.md) before working on a site.